The High Line

 Dining Nearby

 Thinking you’ll be hungry before or after visiting the park?
 There are plenty of restaurants near Penn Station that are great dining options.
-Above the station and next to Madison Square Garden, you’ll find the Pennsy Food Hall, which serves food from six different vendors including Sabi Sushi for Japanese food and the Cinnamon Snail for vegan options.
-Only 10-minutes from the station is the delicious, Madangsui Korean BBQ.
+Only 10 minutes from Madison Square Garden, is the delicious, Madangsui Korean BBQ.
 Here, you can try a variety of dishes that perfectly incorporate a combination of sweet and spicy flavors.
 Another option is the Molly Wee Pub & Restaurant which is only a mere block away from Penn.
 If you’re a fan of Irish food and culture, you’ll want to check out this restaurant and pub.

 Hudson Yards